mozilla/webliteracymap/Connecting/Community participation.md

 =======================
 _Getting involved in Web communities and understanding their practices_

-The 'Community participation' competency within the 'Building' strand is made up of the following skills:
+The 'Community participation' competency within the 'Connecting' strand is made up of the following skills:

 * Encouraging participation in Web communities
 * Using constructive criticism in a group or community setting